 Demand for and production of soy have increased fivefold over the past 40 years.
 The main reasons for this development are the pent-up demand for animal protein in Asia and the shift in meat consumption in developed countries toward low-fat poultry.
 Some 127 million hectares of land were planted with soybeans in 2020.
-This resulted in a harvest of 353 million tons.
+This resulted in a harvest of 353 million

-Soy Network Switzerland fact sheet As of February, 2022 www.soynetwork.ch
+Soy Network Switzerland fact sheet www.soynetwork.ch